omcljs/om/README.md

 ### How do I test Om programs?

-* Sean Grove's [omchaya](http://github.com/sgrove/omchaya) is a good starting point for understanding common testing pattern
+* Sean Grove's [omchaya](http://github.com/sgrove/omchaya) is a good starting point for understanding common testing patterns
 * There are some notes [here](http://github.com/swannodette/om/wiki/Testing)

 ## References